confact/lucky_search/README.md

 ## Development

-install elasticsearch and the shards by `shards install` run the tests with `crystal spec`
+Install Elasticsearch and the shards by `shards install`.
+You need to run migration for the test models from Avram by running `lucky db.create` and `lucky db.migrate.` run the tests with `crystal spec`

 ## Contributing